livro-aberto/BookCloud/README.md

 ## To install sql

-Install
+Install the database

+On Debian 8:

     sudo apt-get install mysql mysql-server

+On Debian 9:

+    sudo apt-get install mariadb-client mariadb-server
-Add a root password

-    login as root
+Add a root password.
+First login as root (which may have to be run under sudo):

     mysql -u root -p

 Create a new user for bookcloud